-Stock investing Stocks generally fluctuate in value more than bonds and may decline significantly over short time periods.
+Stock investing: Stocks generally fluctuate in value more than bonds and may decline significantly over short time periods.
 There is a chance that stock prices overall will decline because stock markets tend to move in cycles, with periods of rising and falling prices.
 The value of stocks held by the fund may decline due to general weakness or volatility in the stock markets in which the fund invests or because of factors that affect a particular company or industry.

-Market conditions The value of the fund's investments may decrease, sometimes rapidly or unexpectedly, due to factors affecting an issuer held by the fund, particular industries, or the overall securities markets.
-A variety of factors can increase the volatility of the fund's holdings and markets generally, including political or regulatory developments, recessions, inflation, rapid interest rate changes, war, military conflict, or acts of terrorism, natural disasters, and outbreaks of infectious illnesses or other widespread public health issues such as the coronavirus pandemic and related governmental and public responses (including sanctions).
+Market conditions: The value of the fund's investments may decrease, sometimes rapidly or unexpectedly, due to factors affecting an issuer held by the fund, particular industries, or the overall securities markets.
+A variety of factors can increase the volatility of the fund's holdings and markets generally, including economic, political, or regulatory developments, recessions, inflation, rapid interest rate changes, war, military conflict, acts of terrorism, natural disasters, and outbreaks of infectious illnesses or other widespread public health issues (such as the coronavirus pandemic) and related governmental and public responses (including sanctions).
 Certain events may cause instability across global markets, including reduced liquidity and disruptions in trading markets, while some events may affect certain geographic regions, countries, sectors, and industries more significantly than others.
 Government intervention in markets may impact interest rates, market volatility, and security pricing.
 These adverse developments may cause broad declines in market value due to short-term market movements or for significantly longer periods during more prolonged market downturns.

-Growth investing The fund's growth approach to investing could cause it to underperform other stock funds that employ a different investment style.
+Growth investing: The fund's growth approach to investing could cause it to underperform other stock funds that employ a different investment style.
 Growth stocks tend to be more volatile than certain other types of stocks and their prices may fluctuate more dramatically than the overall stock market.
 A stock with growth characteristics can have sharp price declines due to decreases in current or expected earnings and may lack dividends that can help cushion its share price in a declining market.

-Large- and mid-cap stocks Securities issued by large- and mid-cap companies tend to be less volatile than securities issued by small-cap companies.
+Large- and mid-cap stocks: Securities issued by large- and mid-cap companies tend to be less volatile than securities issued by small-cap companies.
 However, large-cap companies may not be able to attain the high growth rates of successful small-cap companies, especially during strong economic periods, and may be unable to respond as quickly to competitive challenges.
 The fund's share price could fluctuate more than the share price of a fund that invests only in large-cap companies as stocks of mid-cap companies entail greater risk and are usually more volatile than stocks of large-cap companies.

-Dividend-paying stocks The fund's investments in dividend-paying stocks could cause the fund to underperform similar funds that invest without consideration of a company's track record of paying dividends.
+Dividend-paying stocks: The fund's emphasis on dividend-paying stocks could cause the fund to underperform similar funds that invest without consideration of a company's track record of paying dividends.
 Stocks of companies with a history of paying dividends may not participate in a broad market advance to the same degree as most other stocks, and a sharp rise in interest rates or economic downturn could cause a company to unexpectedly reduce or eliminate its dividend.

-Sector exposure At times, the fund may have a significant portion of its assets invested in securities of issuers conducting business in a broadly related group of industries within the same economic sector.
-Issuers in the same economic sector may be similarly affected by economic or market events, making the fund more vulnerable to unfavorable developments in that economic sector than funds that invest more broadly.
+Sector exposure: Issuers in the same economic sector may be similarly affected by economic or market events, making the fund more vulnerable to unfavorable developments in that economic sector than funds that invest more broadly.

-Information technology sector Information technology companies face intense competition, both domestically and internationally, which may have an adverse effect on their profit margins.
+Information technology sector: Information technology companies face intense competition, both domestically and internationally, which may have an adverse effect on their profit margins.
 Like other technology companies, information technology companies may have limited product lines, markets, financial resources, or personnel.
-The products of information technology companies may face obsolescence due to rapid technological developments, frequent new product introduction, unpredictable changes in growth rates, and competition for the services of qualified personnel.
-Companies in the information technology sector are heavily dependent on patent and intellectual property rights.
-The loss or impairment of these rights may adversely affect the profitability of these companies.